 Common Threat Intelligence Sources for the Credit Union Industry

-There is a plethora of respectable threat intelligence that credit unions can subscribe to.
+There is a plethora of respectable threat intelligence services that credit unions can subscribe to.
 Some of the most commonly used by credit unions today are:

 - FS-ISAC – Financial Services Information Sharing and Analysis Center.
 This is a paid subscription service that provides financial industry threat intelligence and information sharing among members.
 This included vulnerabilities, attacks, fraud, and best practices information.